-On contrary, Abrich et al., 2018 (15) found that the mean age of studied participants was 70 years old.
+On contrary, Abrich et al., (15) found that the mean age of studied participants was 70 years old.

-There was a male predominance across both groups (61.7% male overall), however, the gender distribution showed no significant impact on outcomes in this study, and this lack of significant gender difference is corroborated by findings in the literature (Zheng et al., 2020) (8).
+There was a male predominance across both groups, however, the gender distribution showed no significant impact on outcomes in this study, and this lack of significant gender difference is corroborated by findings in the literature (8).

-Against our study, Jiang et al., 2020 (16) found that there was significant difference between LAA exclusion and non-exclusion group (p=0.001), where males was 54.9% in non-exclusion group, it represented 43.8% of exclusion group.
+Against our study, Jiang et al., (16) found that there was significant difference between LAA exclusion and non-exclusion group (p=0.001), where males was 54.9% in non-exclusion group, it represented 43.8% of exclusion group.

-HTN was present in 23.3% of Group A and 20.0% of Group B, with no significant difference (p=1.0).
-Similarly, DM was present in 10.0% of Group A and 30.0% of Group B, with a borderline statistical significance (p=0.053).
-Although the difference in DM prevalence was not statistically significant, it suggests a possible trend towards higher DM prevalence in Group B. This trend echoes findings in studies by Borre et al. (2018), (17), which identified DM as a potential risk factor for thromboembolic events in AF patients, though its impact on surgical outcomes remains inconsistent.
+HTN was present in 23.3% of Group A and 20.0% of Group B, with no significant difference.
+Similarly, DM was present in 10.0% of Group A and 30.0% of Group B, with a borderline statistical significance.
+Although the difference in DM prevalence was not statistically significant, it suggests a possible trend towards higher DM prevalence in Group B. This trend echoes findings in studies by Borre et al. (17), which identified DM as a potential risk factor for thromboembolic events in AF patients, though its impact on surgical outcomes remains inconsistent.

-These findings is consistent with Zheng et al., 2020 (8) who claimed that prevalence of HTN was 13.3% and 14.2%, and prevalence of DM was 5.0% and 3.3% in exclusion and non-exclusion groups respectively.
+These findings is consistent with Zheng et al.,(8) who claimed that the prevalence of HTN was 13.3% and 14.2%, and prevalence of DM was 5.0% and 3.3% in exclusion and non-exclusion groups respectively.

-Dyslipidemia was more prevalent in Group B (33.3%) compared to Group A (13.3%), but this difference was not statistically significant (p=0.067).
+Dyslipidemia was more prevalent in Group B compared to Group A, but this difference was not statistically significant .
 The overall dyslipidemia prevalence was 23.3%, which is consistent with the rates reported in cardiovascular surgical populations.
-Even in the recent study conducted by Wu and his colleagues (2023), concluded that dyslipidemia does not increase the risk of AF in the general population (18).
+Even in the recent study conducted by Wu and his colleagues (18); they concluded that dyslipidemia does not increase the risk of AF in the general population.

 There were no significant differences between the two groups in terms of hemoglobin levels, creatinine, or total cholesterol.
-The left ventricular ejection fraction (LVEF) was <40% in 10% of patients in both groups (p=1.0), indicating that baseline cardiac function was similar across the study population.
+The left ventricular ejection fraction (LVEF) was <40% in 10% of patients in both groups, indicating that baseline cardiac function was similar across the study population.
 In this study, the similar LVEF in both groups allowed for an unbiased comparison of outcomes related to LAA closure.

-Similarly, a study Abrich et al. (2018) that was conducted to determine whether surgical LAA exclusion performed during mitral valve surgery was associated with a reduction in cerebrovascular events in patients with AF, and found that 3.2% and 4.3% in non-exclusion and exclusion groups respectively (15).
+Similarly, Abrich et al. (15) conducted a study to determine whether surgical LAA exclusion performed during mitral valve surgery was associated with a reduction in cerebrovascular events in patients with AF, and found that 3.2% and 4.3% in non-exclusion and exclusion groups respectively.

-On contrary, the mean LVEF in the study conducted by Jiang et al. (2020) (16), among non-exclusion group was 60 ± 10, while it was 59 ± 10 for exclusion group, with no significant difference between them.
+On contrary, the mean LVEF in the study conducted by Jiang et al.,(16), among non-exclusion group was 60 ± 10, while it was 59 ± 10 for exclusion group, with no significant difference between them.